How to Get Pokemon Scarlet & Violet Trade Codes

 Keep in mind that these trade codes aren’t guaranteed to work because they are open channels that other players can use; it all depends if someone else is also looking to exchange Pokemon.
 In addition, you can check out Reddit forums, like the Trade Requests Weekly Megathread, to petition for specific creatures.

-Now that you know how to get Pokemon Scarlet and Violet trades codes, you can increase your collection in the Pokedex.
+Now that you know how to get Pokemon Scarlet and Violet trades codes and have a list of all of them, you can increase your collection in the Pokedex.
 While you are here, you can explore more content about the game, including our guides about all Legendary Pokemon and where to buy Luxury Balls.

+- Pokemon Scarlet & Violet Update Brings Ranked Battles and an Apology

-- Can You Get Paradox Suicune & Virizion in Pokemon Scarlet & Violet?
-Answered
+- How To Catch Sneasel & Evolve Into Weavile in Pokemon Scarlet & Violet